AppliedHydro/StreamflowCatalog/README.md

 in sequence.
 Several scripts were created to handle syntax/formatting problems specific to individual data sets and therefore are not applicable to every data set used in this project.
 Wherever possible, the target data set will be listed at the top of the script.

-The codes are split into two different sections:
+The codes are split into two different folders:

 * Editing Code       | purpose is to configure data sets to catalog standards and naming conventions, fix null values, and query data
 * Visualization Code | used for creation of tables, graphs etc. used for publications and literature